Program Director/Program Coordinator

-The Heating, Ventilation, Air Condition and Refrigeration Technology, or HVAC/R Program, at Galveston College is designed to provide hands-on training on the same equipment used by business and industry.
-In addition, this program is designed to provide the students with the necessary skills required to become a state licensed independent business owner/contractor or for employment in the industry as a technician in residential, commercial, and/or industrial air conditioning, refrigeration and heating.
+The Heating, Ventilation, Air Conditioning and Refrigeration Technology, or HVAC/R Program, at Galveston College, is designed to provide a combination of classroom theory, simulated troubleshooting, and hands-on training on the same equipment used by business and industry.

-Galveston College’s HVAC/R program is an accredited NCCER program.
-Students will obtain credentialing that will allow them into an international database for prospective employers within the industry.
-Along with the NCCER certificates, students can also obtain three college certificates an associate degree.
+Galveston College’s HVAC/R program uses the ESCO Group for examinations and certifications.
+Students will have the opportunity to obtain their EPA license, as well as credentialing that will allow them to demonstrate competence in the vital skills needed for entry-level employment into the HVAC industry.
+Along with the ESCO employment-ready certificates, students can also obtain three college certificates and an associate of applied science degree.